centreon/centreon-gorgone/README.md

 Centreon Gorgone and his "gorgoned" daemon is a lightweight, distributed, modular tasks handler.

-It provides a set of actions like:
+It provides a set of actionss like:

 * Execute commands
 * Send files/directories,